jglemne/cbr-travel/README.md

 # CBR Travel Suggest
 Project in the course COMPSCI760 Datamining and Machine Learning at University of Auckland, semester 2 2016.
 The aim of the project was to implement a case-based reasoner for dealing with a given base of travel cases.

+The program was implemented in Python 3 and PostgreSQL, using Python libraries Geopy, Tkinter and Psycopg2.
+Retrieval algorithm used was standard k-NN, with the option of using brute force or non-fuzzy footprint-based retrieval.

 The program has been tested on a Mac OS X v10.11.6 with PostgreSQL v9.5.1.

 ### Quick installation